Portfolio

 This project explored an AI-powered assistant that helps researchers ask questions about biology in plain English and automatically turns them into SPARQL queries against public databases:

-- UniProt (proteins, sequences, annotations)
+- UniProt - proteins, sequences, and annotations

 The assistant is powered by LLMs (Mistral, Llama via Groq, Ollama) combined with retrieval-augmented generation (RAG) using Qdrant and FastEmbed.
 You can interact with the assistant either in the terminal/CLI or through a simple chat web app (Chainlit web UI).
+Key goals:

 - Allow researchers to query complex biological knowledge bases witha nice web interface.